48 Wall Street: Sale and later use

 Upon 48 Wall Street's opening, it was described by the Bank of New York and Trust Company's president, Edwin Merrill, as "visual evidence of the bank's intention to keep abreast of the times".
 The Real Estate Record wrote in 1927 that, in the architecture of 48 Wall Street, the bank "is endeavoring to perpetuate the dignity and feeling" of 18th-century New York City.
 Bankers Magazine stated in 1929 that "the colonial feeling has been fittingly observed in the treatment of both interior and exterior", and lauded the murals' "soft colors", which were described as having "an air of quiet".
 In a 1987 book, architect Robert A. M. Stern described the structure's massing as being simple and "mellifluous".

+The New York City Landmarks Preservation Commission designated the building's exterior as a landmark in October 1998.
+48 Wall Street was added to the National Register of Historic Places (NRHP) in 2003.
+The building was designated as a contributing property to the Wall Street Historic District, a NRHP district, in 2007.